thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ```
 CalcNF2FF: Reading nf2ff data only...
 error: data mismatch between read and requested data --> recalculate nf2ff --> Set Mode to 1
 ```

-It is because the already present NF2FF datas from previous computation does not correspond with the new options.
+It is because the already present NF2FF data from previous computation does not correspond with the new options.
 So you have to force a new far field computation `--nf2ff-force`.

 ---